oelin/april/readme.md

 When using `need`, we usually place `^` at begining so that we match from the **start of the input string.**

 ## Skip

 Aprils provides a neat little function called `skip`.
 Skip does its best to parse something but **doesn't throw an error if it fails**.
-Skip can be used to allow for several possibilities.
+Skip can be used to implement choice.

-Accept a number or a variable name.
+Accept a number or a word.

 ```js
 function number() {